Boki136/footlook/TESTING.md

 ![](media/readme-documentation/html-v-1.png)

-All the errors are resloved
+I managed to resolve all the errors.

 - _Category Page Validation_